-The School Foundation Grant provides school-based funding for in-school administration and leadership, as well as funding to support targeted library staff for elementary schools and parent engagement.
+The School Foundation Grant provides school-based funding for in-school administration and leadership and related costs, as well as funding to support targeted library staff for elementary schools and parent engagement.

-The School Foundation Grant comprises three allocations:
+The School Foundation Grant comprises four allocations:

-- In-School Administration and Leadership Allocation \$1.56 billion - Library Staff Allocation \$10.25 million - Parent Engagement Allocation \$5.47 million
+- In-School Administration and Leadership Allocation \$1.61 billion - Remote Learning Administration Allocation \$10.1 million - Library Staff Allocation \$10.39 million - Parent Engagement Allocation \$5.47 million

-The School Foundation Grant is projected to be \$1.58 billion in 2022-23.
+The School Foundation Grant is projected to be \$1.64 billion in 2023-24.